Clinical Reader in Paediatric Allergy, St Mary's Campus.

 Dr Boyle's team also identified a lack of evidence for recommending hydrolysed formula to prevent allergic disease in the Food Standards Agency project, which resulted in a BMJ publication and associated Committee of Toxicity statement.
 This led to a reversal of international recommendations to use hydrolysed formula for allergy prevention, which had been made for several decades.
 The team subsequently described commercially-influenced overdiagnosis of cow's milk allergy in England, leading to excess use of specialised formula and clinical advice which may serve to undermine breastfeeding.

 Dr Boyle is Joint Coordinating Editor of the Cochrane Skin Group and a member of Cochrane's Editorial Board.
 He is Joint Editor in Chief of the journal Clinical and Experimental Allergy.
-He is a member of two committees which provide advice to Public Health England - the UK Nutrition and Health Claims Committee and the Subgroup on Maternal and Child Nutrition of the Scientific Advisory Committee on Nutrition.
+He is a member of two committees which provide advice to UK government - the UK Nutrition and Health Claims Committee and the Subgroup on Maternal and Child Nutrition of the Scientific Advisory Committee on Nutrition.

 Dr Boyle contributes to teaching through his roles as Director of the Follow my Footsteps course, and Deputy Director of the Allergy MSc.
 He regularly supervises BSc and MSc projects and has supervised four MD or PhD students to completion and five postdoctoral fellowships.

 et al., 2023, Prioritising Cochrane reviews to be updated with health equity focus., Int J Equity Health, Vol:22

 Boyle RJ, Shamji MH, 2023, Food anaphylaxis in older people., Clin Exp Allergy, Vol:53, Pages:488-490